Image-guided Radiation Therapy (IGRT)

 Women should always inform their physician or technologist if there is any possibility that they are pregnant or if they are breastfeeding their baby.
 See the Safety page for more information about pregnancy, breastfeeding and imaging.
 Patients with pacemakers or loose metal in their bodies should inform the treatment team if MRI is used for simulation or IGRT.

 For some IGRT procedures, very small markers, which are called fiducial markers, or in some cases electromagnetic transponders may be placed inside the body near or in the tumor to help the treatment team identify the area.
 They are usually placed at least one week prior to the first radiation therapy treatment.
 The patient's skin also may be marked or tattooed with colored ink to help align and target the radiation equipment.
-Prostate patients that undergo IGRT using ultrasound must drink enough water about an hour before each treatment to keep their bladder full so that the prostate can be imaged or “seen” by the ultrasound machine.
+Patients with prostate cancer who undergo IGRT using ultrasound must drink enough water about an hour before each treatment to keep their bladder full so that the prostate can be imaged or “seen” by the ultrasound machine.
 See the Fiducial Marker Placement page for more information.

 Otherwise, there is no specific preparation for IGRT, other than the preparation for routine radiation therapy, which could be either 3-D conformal radiation therapy, intensity modulated radiation therapy, proton beam therapy, or stereotactic body radiotherapy (SBRT).
 See the IMRT page, Proton Beam Therapy page or SBRT page for more information.